Opening Minds Through Art

 Thank you to our supporters:

-OMA is supported by an Alzheimer's Disease Initiative-Specialized Supportive Services Project grant from the Administration for Community Living through the Illinois Department on Aging, as well as a grant made by the Community Foundation for the Land of Lincoln King’s Daughters Organization Blackstock Fund to the SIU School of Medicine, Dale and Deborah Smith Center for Alzheimer's Research and Treatment.
+OMA is supported by an Alzheimer's Disease Initiative-Specialized Supportive Services Project grant from the Administration for Community Living through the Illinois Department on Aging, as well as a grant made by the King’s Daughters Organization Blackstock Fund at the Community Foundation for the Land of Lincoln.